 EYFS CHILDREN

 Even the youngest children at Hopelands Preparatory School are encouraged to behave towards each other with kindness and consideration.
 They are encouraged to learn to look after their own possessions and to respect others' possessions.
 We expect them to be honest, helpful and polite, and to work hard and to listen to others.
 They should respect everyone and learn to value differences and diversity.
-The Early Years Foundation Stage Coordinator, is in charge of the management of behaviour in the EYFS Department.
+The Early Years Foundation Stage Coordinator oversees the management of behaviour in the EYFS Department.

 We explain to children why some forms of behaviour are unacceptable and hurtful to others.
 We rarely need to impose sanctions in the EYFS Department; but sometimes we may remove a treat for hurtful behaviour.
 Occasionally, a child may be sent to see The Head, who will explain the inappropriateness of a particular action; but such instances are rare.
 Parents are always informed via a note in the home link book when any sanction or reproof is needed, and in cases of repeated instances of hurtful or inappropriate behaviour, they will be invited into the school to discuss the situation with their child's teacher and The Head, to agree a joint way of handling the difficulty.